ozanj/rclass/lectures/lecture7/lecture7.md

 #> 2     2 y2
 ```

+Step 1: Investigate the two tables

-Note that `key` does not uniquely identify observations in `x` but does uniquely identify observations in `y`
+- Note that `key` does not uniquely identify observations in `x` but does uniquely identify observations in `y`

 ```r
 x %>% group_by(key) %>% summarise(n_per_key=n()) %>% ungroup %>% count(n_per_key)